pmalhaire/making_a_comic/time_and_money.md

 ### Panel 14:

-`Sally(more playful)` Knowing what you want takes time.
+`Sally(playful)` Knowing what you want takes time.
-`Lenny(more upset)` Well I have now two problems, no money, and I don’t know what I want.
+`Lenny(upset)` Well I have now two problems, no money, and I don’t know what I want.

 ### Panel 15: